ngnlang/ngn/README.md

 ```

 ### `put(item, index?)`
 Put, i.e. add, an item into an array.
 By default, it puts at the beginning.
 To put in another location, provide the index number.
-Returns the new size of the array as a `number`.
+Returns the new size of the array as an `i64`.
 ```
 var stuff =< ["guitar", "shirt"] const size = stuff.put("hat")